Making Deep Fried Turkey

 Step #5: Open the lid and slowly slide your turkey into the fryer.

-While no oil sprayed out when we did this, I still recommend you stand sort of far from the fryer and cover up with clothes and oven mitts.
+While no oil sprayed out when we did this, I still recommend you stand as far from the fryer as you can and cover up with clothes and oven mitts.

 There weren’t too many fumes coming out during the frying, but we cracked open one window to let out some of the oil smell.
 For the most part, it just smelled wonderful.